GENEMEDICS APP

 Wang W, Guo DY, Lin YJ, Tao YX.
 Melanocortin Regulation of Inflammation.
 Front Endocrinol (Lausanne).
 2019;10:683.
 Published 2019 Oct 9. doi:10.3389/fendo.2019.00683.

-Melanocortin regulation of inflammation
+Melanocortin Regulation of Inflammation

 Bahna SG, Sathiyapalan A, Foster JA, Niles LP.
 Regional upregulation of hippocampal melatonin MT2 receptors by valproic acid: therapeutic implications for Alzheimer’s disease.
 Neurosci Lett.
 2014 Jul 25;576:84-7. doi: 10.1016/j.neulet.2014.05.056.
 Epub 2014 Jun 5.
 PMID: 24909617.